quangIO/learnstuff/content/post/2018-01-unreal-engine-game-jam.md

 ### Gravity:
 I want some objects get affected by gravity, some won't.
 So let's create a component, every object having this component will get effected by gravity.
 We can just use Newton's formula for gravity.
-However, the world here is *unreal*, I don't trust the constant factor G, and the distant we see is just an illustion, so the formula is something like this where we can edit those parameters p_something: $$F = p_f \sum \frac {mM}{(r * p_r)^2} |r|$$
+However, the world here is *unreal*, I don't trust the constant factor G, and the distant we see is just an illusion, so the formula is something like this where we can edit those parameters p_something: $$F = p_f \sum \frac {mM}{(r * p_r)^2} |r|$$

 ```
 void UOrbitalComponent::TickComponent(float DeltaTime, ELevelTick TickType, FActorComponentTickFunction* ThisTickFunction)